NayDewey/PythonLabs/README.md

 ## Push me to your GitHub

 You should see this document after you have downloaded the sample code.
-This folder contains **your own copy** of all the labs and that we will be working with.
+This folder contains **your own copy** of all the labs that we will be working with.

 Start completing the exercises locally on your computer.
 After you've learned about Git and GitHub, add a new remote to the folder that points